 (b) Expenses Exceeding \$1,000.
 The trustee may obtain an order approving the payment of administrative expenses exceeding \$1,000 by filing a motion and notice substantially conforming to the local form (Trustee's Motion to Approve Payment of Administrative Expense and Notice of Opportunity to Object), providing 14-day notice of a deadline to file an objection.
-The trustee shall serve the motion and notice on all creditors and parties in interest.
+The trustee shall serve the motion and notice on all parties entitled to notice under Bankruptcy Rule 2002 (Bankruptcy Rule 2002(h) applies).